Jonathan-Carrasco/Fractals/README.md

 # Fractals
 My first computer science final project.
 Should go back and make the code cleaner/ more concise.
-Improve by keeping the L-system rules in a seperate file?
+Improve by keeping the L-system rules in a seperate file.